microsoft/presidio/docs/tutorial/05_languages.md

-# Example 5: Supporting new languages
+# Example 5: Supporting new models and languages

 Two main parts in Presidio handle the text, and should be adapted if a new language is required: